davidixon/davidixon.github.io/books.md

 6) *Good to Go: What the Athlete in All of Us Can Learn from the Strange Science of Recovery* by Christie Aschwanden ★★★★★ 1/29

 7) *The Shining* by Stephen King ★★★★☆ 2/1

+8) *The Mastermind: Drugs.
+Empire.
+Murder.
+Betrayal.* by Evan Ratliff ★★★★☆ 2/8